patrickbucher/algorithms/diary.md

 When I was done with the implementation, the tests passed immediately, without any further fiddling (as I had to do with the overworked Rust implementation).

+In Erlang, it is easier to deal with two functions with a lower arity rather than with a single function of a higher arity: Insertion sort requires walking through the sorted accumulator to insert the current head of the unsorted part.
+Doing all this in a single function with an arity of four (three of with are lists) requires a lot of base cases: Every list can be empty, contain one or multiple elements, which yields a total of 3³ = 27 combinations.
+Therefore, I split up the implementation into `sort/3` and `insert_into/3`, with every function only having two list parameters, i.e. 2 * 2³ = 16 combinations, some of which _obviously_ can be ignored.

 # 2023-08-04 (Fr)

 I started with the Erlang implementation of the sorting helper functions.
 But